Title

 Revised guidelines streamline the registration process for Emancipation Patents and Certificates of Land Ownership Award under the Comprehensive Agrarian Reform Program, ensuring uniformity and expediting land title distribution to agrarian reform beneficiaries.

-For titled lands, the documents required include the Transmittal letter of the Provincial Agrarian Reform Officer (PARO), the Original and Owner's Duplicate copy of the CLOA, and the Owner's Duplicate copy of the Republic of the Philippines Title.
+A transmittal letter of the Provincial Agrarian Reform Officer (PARO), the original and owner’s duplicate copy of the CLOA, and the owner’s duplicate copy of the RP title.

-No, these transactions are exempted from capital gains tax, registration fees, and other taxes and fees related to the conveyance or transfer.
-However, arrearages in real property taxes without penalties or interest shall be deducted from the compensation due to the landowner.
+Such transactions are exempted from taxes arising from capital gains and exempted from payment of registration fees and other taxes and fees for the conveyance or transfer, provided arrearages in real property taxes (without penalty or interest) shall be deductible from the compensation (Sec.
+66, RA 6657).

 Analyze Cases Smarter, Faster